Welcome to The Case for Global Film

 How to find material

 There are four ways to find anything on the site.
-In the top left-hand corner is a standard search box that searches all entries on the blog (there are over 1000 entries and the list is growing).
+At the top of the sidebar is a standard search box that searches all entries on the blog (there are over 2600 entries and the list is growing).
 It’s a good idea to place your search term (such as a film title) between double quotes, e.g. “El Orfanato”.

-In the left-hand sidebar there is a list of categories.
-Every entry appears in at least one category – many in more than one.
+The two sidebars on the right contain an extensive range of links including a list of categories.
+Every blog entry appears in at least one category – many in more than one.
 Click on a category and the most recent posting in that category will appear – you can then scroll down through earlier posts in the same category.

-In the right-hand sidebar (down at the bottom) is a tag cloud.
+Scroll down the sidebars to find a tag cloud.
 Tags are similar to categories, but they mostly refer here to more specialised classifications such as films by a certain director or star.
 The bigger the tag appears, the more entries there are.

 Along the top margin are a series of pages like this one.
 We intend to use these to provide more background for teachers and students and you will find links on these pages to a selection of entries suitable for work on a particular topic.